icornelius/boethius2019/index.md

 -->

 ## Febraury 8 (wk5)
-Twelfth-century Platonism and Philosophy's Children: Latin Personification Allegory.
+Twelfth-century Platonism and Latin personification allegory.
 Reading:

 * Alan of Lille, *The Complaint of Nature* and *Anticlaudianus*

 ## February 15 (wk6)
-Into the Vernacular I: Reason and the Lover.
+Vernacular personification allegory I: Reason and the Lover.
 Reading:

 * Guillaume de Lorris and Jean de Meun, *The Romance of the Rose*, omitting the speeches of the Friend and the Old Woman